IoT (Internet of Things) Analytics is revolutionizing service delivery in the hospitality industry.

 Many hotels already use IoT devices, including voice assistants, smart thermostats, and automated door locks to greatly enhance guest experience.
 With the right IoT Analytics tools, you can also use the data collected by these IoT devices and sensors to drive down costs and improve maintenance while making your guests happier from the moment they book their stay.

-This is the current trend with IoT—gathering and analyzing data using powerful IoT analytics tools to benefit your guests and bottom line.
+This is the current trend with IoT—gathering and analyzing data in real time using powerful IoT analytics tools to benefit your guests and bottom line.

 How can IoT Analytics Benefit Your Hospitality Business?

 With the right IoT analytics platform, you can leverage the data collected from in-room and building IoT devices to give your guests their own “personal touch”.

 Over time, this data can give you insights into guest preferences, including their preferred room temperature, lighting, and shading, and even what food they like to eat at hotel restaurants, which facilities they use (gym, pool, etc.), or which tours they went on.

 This lets you personalize a guest’s room on their next visit and include in-room or check-in guidance and incentives based on what the guest did the last time they stayed with you.